The Mothership debuted at The Sydney International Boat Show from July 31 to August 4, 2014.

 Kym Anquetil, Australia

 “The motor offered easy and straight forward installation.
-We now have a clean engine room and bilge.
+We now have a clean motor room and bilge.
 There are no combustibles so it’s a very safe boat to operate.

 We have found that the motor allows us to jump on the boat and go!
 Guest aboard our boat have remarked that it’s so quiet, is it really on?
 On board gauges keep you informed of your running time, volts consumed and how many more hours you have available on the batteries.”